QMaximillian/flashcards-project/README.md

 2. Run ```npm start``` to start client

-*Project will run on and proxy requests to node api through localhost:3000*
+*Project will run on and proxy requests to Node API through localhost:3000*

 <!--- ### Setup List